yuzomatoba/serelepe-delivery/README.md

 In this application, our group was responsible for creating and integrating both the back-end and the front-end, creating a beer delivery platform. 🍻

-Your Serelepe's beer distributor is getting computerized! 🚀 Your business, which was previously focused on a specific location in the city, has started receiving a massive order quantity from other areas, expanding its delivery service.
+Mr. Serelepe's beer distributor is getting computerized! 🚀 Your business, which was previously focused on a specific location in the city, has started receiving a massive order quantity from other areas, expanding its delivery service.
 All thanks to the excellent beverage price and the sales team's service.

 Now, the distributor has several sale spots in the city to expedite the service in these areas.
 Each sale spot has its own salesperson responsible.

-As the old system, which was a set of spreadsheets, no longer meets the business needs due to generating a lot of maintenance, Mr. Serelepe sought our web developer team with an idea for an application that could streamline the team and the customer lives who buy their products.
+The old system, which was a set of spreadsheets, no longer meets the business needs due to generating a lot of maintenance, Mr. Serelepe sought our web developer team with an idea for an application that could streamline the team and the customer lives who buy their products.
 The app is able to:

 - 👨‍💻 👩‍💻Ter acesso via login: tanto clientes como pessoas vendedoras, assim como o próprio seu Urubu, que administra o sistema, devem ter acesso ao aplicativo via login, porém para funções diferentes: (1) A pessoa cliente, que compra da lista de produtos; (2) A pessoa vendedora, que aprova, prepara e entrega; (3) A pessoa administradora, que gerencia quem usa o aplicativo.